breeding behaviour, bird watching, reproductive success

-In birds, the reproductive success can be related to the individual fitness but also provides a better understanding of their adaptive capacity.
-However, dbird species behave differently at the nest and apply different breeding strategies.
-Greylag geese for example are precocial, long-term monogamous and the female takes care of the nest alone.
-The endangered northern bald ibis on the other hand is altricial, seasonally monogamous and both partners take care of the nest.
+In birds, reproductive success can be related to individual fitness but also provides a better understanding of their adaptive capacity.
+However, bird species behave differently at the nest and apply different breeding strategies.
+Greylag geese, for example, are precocial, long-term monogamous and the female takes care of the nest alone.
+The endangered northern bald ibis, on the other hand, is altricial, seasonally monogamous and both partners take care of the nest.

-The aim of the project is to investigate the breeding behaviour of the two avian species with different breeding strategies in order to clarify why there are successful and unsuccessful pairs within a flock or colony of birds.
-Therefore, citizen scientists watch and code videos showing the breeding behaviour of greylag geese and northern bald ibises.
+The aim of the project was to investigate the breeding behaviour of the two avian species with different breeding strategies in order to clarify why there are successful and unsuccessful pairs within a flock or colony of birds.
+Therefore, citizen scientists watched and coded videos showing the breeding behaviour of greylag geese and northern bald ibises.

-Citizen scientists watch and code short video sequences taken at the nests of breeding northern bald ibises and greylag geese.
+Citizen scientists watched and coded short video sequences taken at the nests of breeding northern bald ibises and greylag geese.

-In order to verify the codings, each video is shown to numerous citizen scientists.
-Only after a video has been coded the same way by different users, the coding is marked as true.
+In order to verify the codings, each video was shown to numerous citizen scientists.
+Only after a video has been coded the same way by different users, the coding was marked as true.

-The coded video sequences provide the dataset for a statistical analysis in order to relate observed behavioural patterns to the reproductive success of single individuals.
+The coded video sequences provided the dataset for statistical analysis in order to relate observed behavioural patterns to the reproductive success of single individuals.
 The results will be presented as contributions to conferences and peer-reviewed journals.

 How are winners being determined

-The winners will be determined by the quantity of coded videos, the more the better.
+The winners will be determined by the number of coded videos, the more the better.
 The accuracy of the observation is automatically checked by the system.

 One non-cash prize for an individual,